paramvora-capmatch/capmatch-dev/scripts/README-seed-hoque.md

 - Better error handling and progress logging
 - Comprehensive cleanup functionality

+## Local vs Production Modes

+The script supports two modes:

+**Local Mode** (default):
+- Uses `.env.local` for environment variables
+- Creates data in your local/development Supabase instance
+- Safe for testing and development

+**Production Mode** (`--prod` flag):
+- Uses `.env.production` for environment variables
+- Creates data in your production Supabase instance
+- Includes safety warnings and 5-second delay before proceeding
+- Validates that URLs are production URLs (not localhost)

 ## Notes

 - The script is idempotent - you can run it multiple times safely (will reuse existing accounts)